Enable SSO Login with Google Accounts using OpenID Connect

 The ReturnURL property should be set to the location within the web application that will handle parsing the information from the redirect.

 For example, during the setup, the example registered "https://example.com/landing" with Google Identity.
-The web application code at this location can use the OIDC component to parse the necessary information from the redirect.
+The web application code at this location can use the OIDCWeb component to parse the necessary information from the redirect.
 Once completed, the application will typically perform a second redirect to the page the user requested originally before logging in.

 Authorization Scopes